Data review and accesibility

-- Demonstrate why projects or activities are important;
+- Demonstrate why certain intervententions or changes in projects or activities are important;

 - Decide what projects or interventions should target; and